Dream Extreme Oreo Cheesecake

 • Add the chocolate chips to a large bowl.

-• Add the heavy cream to a medium bowl for about 2-3 minutes, until the heavy cream reaches a boil.
+• Add the heavy cream to a medium saucepan over medium heat and stir for 2-3 minutes until it reaches a boil.

-• Pour the hot heavy cream over the chocolate chips and allow to sit for 2-3 minutes for the chocolate to melt.
-Stir the ganache until all of the chocolate chips are completely melted and the mixture is smooth and shiny.
+• Pour the hot, heavy cream over the chocolate chips and allow 2-3 minutes for the chocolate to melt.
+Stir the ganache until all chocolate chips are completely melted and the mixture is smooth and shiny.

 • While the ganache is still hot, add sugar and stir until the sugar is FULLY dissolved.

 • Allow chocolate ganache to cool, then transfer to the fridge.
-When ready to use, beat the chocolate frosting for 2–3 minutes, until becomes fluffy and spreadable.
+When ready to use, beat the chocolate frosting for 2–3 minutes until it becomes fluffy and spreadable.

 ASSEMBLE THE CAKE: